Contents

 New Code:

-• Only the cost associated with preparing the franchise agreement and other associated documents can be passed on to the franchisee.
-Note these costs must also be disclosed and set out as a fixed amount.
+- Only the costs associated with preparing the franchise agreement and other related documents can be passed on to the franchisee, and these costs must be clearly disclosed and fixed.

 Impact: